 Western Michigan University endeavors to be a community that excels in inclusion so that each member of our community can flourish academically and professionally.
-In an effort to make WMU a campus that affirms the dignity, value, and uniqueness of all its members we would like to encourage registered student organizations, departments and units, faculty, and staff to submit proposals for programs or strategic initiatives relevant to this year’s theme, “What is your position in times of challenge and controversy?”
+In an effort to make WMU a campus that affirms the dignity, value, and uniqueness of all its members we would like to encourage registered student organizations, departments and units, faculty, and staff to submit proposals for programs or strategic initiatives relevant to this year’s theme, “Kneeling for Justice, Then and Now: As You Choose.”

 Requirements and eligibility

 Faculty, staff, departments, units and registered student organizations are encouraged to apply with preference given to proposals that include collaborations between organizations, departments, units and registered student organizations.
 The proposal should not exceed four pages in length with standard one inch margins and include the names and contact information of all the collaborators.
 Funding decisions will be emailed to applicants.